summasmiff/GitHubReportCard/README.md

 ###GitHub Report Card

-A Chrome extension to create a bookmark that shows how many GitHub issues closed today
+A Chrome extension to create a bookmark that shows how many GitHub issues closed today.

 ##How to Use
 1. Navigate to a GitHub repo.